daviddwlee84/OperatingSystem/Lab/Lab0_BuildNachos/README.md

     > Program can be check by `$ file filename`. ([How to check if my software is 32-bit or 64-bit](https://askubuntu.com/questions/437857/how-to-check-if-my-software-is-32-bit-or-64-bit))

     > didn't add `-m32` to `code/bin/Makefile`

+4. make (Nachos-4.1 build.linux)

+    ```txt
+    /usr/include/x86_64-linux-gnu/c++/7/32/bits/error_constants.h

+    error: ‘EAFNOSUPPORT’ was not declared in this scope
+    error: ‘EADDRINUSE’ was not declared in this scope
+    ...
+    Makefile:339 recipe for target 'bitmap.o' failed
+    ```

+    > It seems to be C vs. C++ problem, not sure.